Tim Crouch: I, Malvolio

 Crouch's fourth Shakespeare adaptation, I, Malvolio, was also written for teenagers, a co-commission by Brighton Festival and Singapore Arts Festival, where it was shown in 2010.
 It went on to have a huge success with adult audiences at the Traverse in the 2011 Edinburgh Festival.
 Like Crouch's previous play, The Author, I, Malvolio is a play about what it is to be a spectator and about our responsibilities as spectators.
 In a performance close to standup comedy, Crouch appears as the pompous, theatre-despising, puritan steward from Twelfth Night, following his humiliation at the end of that play.
 Wearing stained long-johns and crumpled yellow stockings, he berates the audience: "Look at you.
 Sitting there with your bellies full of pop and pickled herring.
 Laughing at me.
 Go on.
 Laugh at the funny man.
 Laugh.
 Make the funny man cry."
 His response to the audience's laughter is a recurring cry of "You find that kind of thing funny?"

 Joyce McMillan, reviewing I, Malvolio in the Scotsman, wrote, "There's never anything less than fully adult about this searing deconstruction of the conflict between Malvolio and – well, who?
 Not only the other characters, it seems, but us, the audience of relentless good-time boys and girls, laughing at Malvolio's humiliation, mocking the brief hope of love he enjoys."

+John, Antonio and Nancy

+John, Antonio and Nancy is a 2010 play for three young teen actors, commissioned by the Royal Court Theatre as part of Rough Cuts.
+The play was directed by Maria Aberg and performed by Couch's son, Joey, Ella Campbell and Kieran Mulligan.
+It premiered at Theatre Local, Elephant & Castle, and also played the Nightingale Theatre, Brighton, as part of Brighton Fringe 2011.
+The performers, wearing red, blue and yellow ties, play John Brown, Antonio Clegg, and Nancy Cameron, the children of the three party leaders in the 2010 UK election.
+In the play, Crouch deconstructs the language used in the televised debates by placing quotations from the leaders in the mouths of their children.
+So Gordon Brown's "'Only last week, I met a widow in Portsmouth' becomes, in the mouth of his son, 'Only last week, my father met a widow in Portsmouth'".
+The cumulative effect of the statements is comic, "highlighting the absurdity of 'media friendly' language."